wegul/wegul.github.io/_pages/about.md

 Research Interests
 ======
-I have broad interests in network and mobile research.
+I have broad interests in computer networks.
 Particularly in the following topics:
+- Programmable hardwares
-- Mobile network
+- In-network computing
 - Network security
-- Internet QoE

 <!-- I also have keen appetite for many other areas.
 Check my [personal insights](https://wegul.github.io/wegul/year-archive/) of some recent works and feel free to leave a message, I would be more than happy to share my thoughts. -->